 Lot tracking is a core component in achieving FDA / ISO / CFIA compliance for many businesses.
-This feature of Blue Link ERP also allows users to perform lot costing – tracking actual costs instead of FIFO or average.
+This feature of Blue Link ERP also allows you to perform lot costing – tracking actual costs instead of FIFO or average.

 Pre-assign lot numbers to faciliate FIFO methodology which allows for shipping earlier expiry dates first

 Track as many or as few items as needed

 Optionally print lot numbers on packing slips or invoices

 Allows for accurate margin calculations when a single SKU is used for special one-time purchases

 Track product end-to-end from your supplier to your warehouse and ultimately to your customer

 “On behalf of Primed and Adelphia, I would like to thank you and your staff for working with us in creating our custom project.
 It’s working out great so far!
 It has reduced lots of work time on our end and we were able to swiftly import and update all our missing data for the past year.
 We are finally starting to get great use out of Blue Link and enjoy using this software!
 Absolutely brilliant work.
 We really appreciate all the effort you and your staff have put into this project to make it work…thanks again for a job well done!”

 Benefits of Traceability